Concentration of Additive Functionals for Markov Processes and Applications to Interacting Particle Systems: Application: Simple symmetric exclusion process

 This example is somewhat more involved(because of the conservation law), and shows the full power of our approach in the context where classical functional inequalities such as the log-Sobolev inequality do not hold.

 The simple symmetric exclusion process is defined via its generator

 It is known that the large deviation behaviour of the occupation time of the origin $\int_0^T \eta_t(0)\,dt$ is dependent on the dimension \cite{LANDIM:92}.
 Its variance is of order $T^{\frac32}$ in dimension $d=1$, $T\log(T)$ in dimension $d=2$ and $T$ in dimensions $d\geq3$ \cite{ARRATIA:85}.
-Here we will show the same kind of time dependence for the exponential moments, in dimension $d=1$ for functionals of any quasi-local function $f$, and in dimension $d\geq2$ for the occupation time of a finite set $A$.
+We can reproduce this result dimension $d\geq2$\footnote{A previous version of this paper had a statement also in $d=1$ regarding general quasi-local functions.
+However, there was an error in the computations, so we removed the statement for $d=1$.} for the occupation time of a finite set $A$.
+Consider the occupation indicator $H_A(\eta) := \prod\limits_{a\in A}\eta(a)$ of a finite set $A\subset\bZ^d$. \begin{theorem} Let $A \subset \bZ^d$ be a finite, and fix an initial configuration $\eta_0\in \{0,1\}^{\bZ^d}$.
+Then, for all $\lambda>0$,